A devastating story told with the anarchy, the humour and the enchantment Max Porter’s readers will recognise from Grief Is the Thing with Feathers

 This village belongs to the people who live in it and to those who lived in it hundreds of years ago.
 It belongs to England’s mysterious past and its confounding present.

-It belongs to Mad Pete, the grizzled artist.
-To ancient Peggy, gossiping at her gate.
-To families dead for generations, and to those who have only recently moved here.
+It belongs to families dead for generations, and to those who have only recently moved here, such as the boy Lanny, and his mum and dad.

 The writing is stunning and deeply affecting.
 The plot thunders along.
 This is a book that resolutely refuses to be categorised but to get somewhere close, think: Under Milk Wood meets Broadchurch.